 The course name step of the Courses app on Whop

 We’re getting close to the end.
-In the fourth step, you need to describe your course.
+In the third step, you need to describe your course.
 Try to explain what the course provides and what outcome users should expect.
 This will be displayed on the main page of the course, so don’t make it too long – one to two paragraphs will do the job.

 The course description step of the Courses app on Whop